Fact file - 2018 entry

 Read full overview

-The BSc and MSci Chemistry and Molecular Physics (CMP) courses are three- or four-year single honours degrees which focus on the area of overlap between the traditional disciplines of chemistry and physics.
-The course emphasises molecular and solid-state physics, quantum mechanics and spectroscopy, and the more quantitative aspects of chemistry.
-The Nottingham CMP degrees are a unique alternative to chemical physics courses offered elsewhere and our graduates enter a wide range of science-based careers or progress to research-level degrees.
-The courses are designed to be flexible; for example, it is possible to transfer to a chemistry or physics degree at the end of the first year.
+The BSc Chemistry and Molecular Physics degree focuses on the area of overlap between the traditional disciplines of chemistry and physics.
+The BSc and MSci degrees are a unique alternative to chemical physics courses offered elsewhere and our graduates enter a wide range of science based careers or progress to research-level degrees.
+The courses are designed to be flexible so it may be possible to transfer to a chemistry or physics degree at the end of the first year, depending on your performance in year one.

-In the first year you will study introductory chemistry, physics and mathematics modules which are taken in common with other students registered for physical science courses at Nottingham.
+In the first year you will study introductory chemistry, physics and mathematics modules.
 You will take practical chemistry classes in our teaching laboratories and a special module on data analysis and scientific computing.

 In the third year, core modules cover energetics and kinetics, magnetic resonance, surface science, solid-state physics, and atomic and particle physics.
-Project-based physics and chemistry practical work are also included.
-There are options to study molecular modelling, materials science and catalysis.
+You will develop communication skills and undertake project-based practical work to develop your understanding of these key areas.
+Optional modules include molecular modelling and catalysis.

 See also the School of Physics and Astronomy